Infusing Experimental Reality into Complex Many-Body Hamiltonians: The Observable-Constrained Variational Framework (OCVF): State-Aware Integration of Observable-Constrained Potentials via Mixture-of-Experts

-Ultimately, we constructed a continuous effective free energy surface $G'$ that is self-consistent with real physical constraints (experimental observations), thereby realizing a cross-scale bridge from microscopic atomic interactions to macroscopic thermodynamic properties \cite{teichert2019machine, chiavazzo2017intrinsic}.As shown in the FIG.\ref{fig:correction to violin plots—derived BTO Phase Transition} below, we have obtained a more accurate BTO phase transition and more accurate structures of BTO in each phase.Owing to the molecular dynamics integrator simulating BTO across multiple consecutive and compact temperature intervals, where overlaps and errors arise in lattice dimensions, angles, and kinetic energy, we construct violin plots based on the mean and variance of these macroscopic observables.
-This approach offers a more intuitive visualization of the BTO phase transition temperature and characteristics compared to the direct output of lattice dimensions and conventional plotting methods employed in Ouyang’s work.
+By employing this dynamically gated $H_{eff}$, the MD integrator smoothly navigates across multiple consecutive temperature intervals.
+As shown in FIG. \ref{fig:correction to violin plots—derived BTO Phase Transition} below, we have obtained significantly more accurate BTO phase transitions and structural parameters.
+Because overlaps and intrinsic fluctuations arise in macroscopic observables (lattice dimensions, angles, and kinetic energy) across continuous temperature sweeps, we construct violin plots based on the mean and variance of these observables.

-This translation emphasizes the methodological contrast: while Ouyang et al. directly output lattice parameters ,as referenced in the paper’s FIG. \ref{fig:correction to violin plots—derived BTO Phase Transition}, the proposed use of violin plots—derived from statistical distributions of observables—better captures uncertainties and overlaps, aligning with the OCVF framework’s goal of infusing physical realism through macroscopic constraints.Through this violin plot, we can clearly observe that within non-phase-transition intervals, the variances of lattice parameters and angles are extremely small and stabilize around their respective means.
+This visualization emphasizes our methodological contrast: while previous purely bottom-up studies often directly output singular lattice parameters, the proposed use of violin plots—derived from the statistical distributions of the MD trajectories—better captures uncertainties and state overlaps, perfectly aligning with the OCVF framework’s goal of infusing physical realism through macroscopic constraints.
+Through these violin plots, we can clearly observe that within non-phase-transition intervals, the variances of lattice parameters and angles are extremely small and stabilize around their respective means.

-In contrast, near the phase transition point, the variances of both lattice dimensions and angles exhibit an instantaneous increase of$ 400\%–550\%$.As clearly demonstrated in the Fig.\ref{fig:BTO lattice parameter |a-b| difference}and \ref{fig:the ratio of c-axis of BTO} below, the differences in lattice parameters and the ratios of their sums and differences more distinctly reveal the phase transition temperatures as Cubic-Tetragonal (C-T) at 400 K, Tetragonal-Orthorhombic (T-O) at 275 K, and Orthorhombic-Rhombohedral (O-R) at 125 K.
+\refstepcounter{figure} In contrast, near the phase transition points, the variances of both lattice dimensions and angles exhibit an instantaneous increase of 400\%–550\%.
+As clearly demonstrated in FIG. \ref{fig:bto_lattice_transition_indicators}, the differences in lattice parameters and the ratios of their sums and differences distinctly reveal the phase transition temperatures as Cubic-Tetragonal (C-T) at 400 K, Tetragonal-Orthorhombic (T-O) at 275 K, and Orthorhombic-Rhombohedral (O-R) at 125 K.